nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-### Command Classes
+### `Command` Classes
-The command class deals with all the possible commands accepted by YMFC, with each command representing a specific recognised user input (E.g. ListCommand representing the command to list all the recipes in the recipeList).
+The `Command` class deals with all the possible commands accepted by YMFC, with each command representing a specific recognised user input (E.g. `ListCommand` representing the command to list all the recipes in the `recipeList`).

 #### 1. The `Command` base class
 - Serves as the abstract parent class for all specific commands